 This activity usually induces some giggles.
 It also fully engages your child’s joints and muscles to get those proprioceptive inputs going, and the results can be pretty startling.
 This kind of full-body activity can render some of the most amazing results when it comes to trying to instantly calm your child.

-This is an excellent thing to try with your child when they have restless and relentless energy that needs to be channeled into an activity before it can dissipate.
+This physical activity is an excellent thing to try with your child when hyperactive kids have restless and relentless energy that needs to be channeled into an activity before it can dissipate.

 Sing & Stomp